sortega/sortega.github.io/_posts/2016-05-14-string-split-harmful.md

         style="width: 80%"/>
 </div>

+But we have learned something way more valuable through this (contrived)
+example: property based testing is a bridge between informal reasoning understanding and testing-based understanding. **We enhance our reasoning thanks to a property that is "verified" through testing**.

-One last thing.
-Property based testing is nice for properties that escape static analysis but we are better off when we can rely on the compiler/linter.
+Note the quotes in "verified".
+We cannot exhaustively check all inputs in the general case so we are highly confident but not this-is-proven confident.
+This is nice for properties that escape static analysis but we are better off when we can rely on the compiler or linter.

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">If only there were a way for a computer to check that objects have the expected type ... <a href="https://t.co/aCYz9Z3M0Q">https://t.co/aCYz9Z3M0Q</a></p>&mdash; Computer Science (@CompSciFact) <a href="https://twitter.com/CompSciFact/status/730769733092544512">May 12, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>